Type of institution: University/Higher Education Institution

 8 units: 2 core units of Foundation Studies with 4 units chosen from either a specified major or from level 1 or 2 courses included in the Diploma of Science or the Bachelor of Science, with two additional elective units chosen from any level 1 or 2 course offered by the University of Southern Queensland, subject to Faculty approval.

-- Biology, Computing/IT, Environment and Sustainability, General Science, Mathematics, Physical Sciences
+- Biology, Computing/IT, Environment and Sustainability, General Science, Mathematics, Physical Sciences, Wildlife Management

 Standard entry requirements

-- Have achieved a minimum Overall Position (OP) 15, tertiary entrance rank 68 or equivalent qualification
+- Have achieved a minimum ATAR of 61.50, or equivalent qualification

 - Assumed knowledge expectations: English and Mathematics A.